Über (comics): Specials

 A spin-off title exploring the backstories of several major characters, Über Special #1, was published in March 2014.
 A free recap issue, entitled Über: The First Cycle, was published for Free Comic Book Day in May 2014, taking the format of illustrated prose pieces by Gillen, written as an oral history of the events of the first dozen issues.

 Über: Invasion

 The series was restarted as Über: Invasion a year later, creating a jump-on point for new readers.
 Invasion was to function as the second and final cycle of the story.
 As the name suggested, it shifted focus towards a Nazi incursion into the United States.

 Avatar and Gillen created a Kickstarter campaign to fund the series, which swiftly doubled the original goal of $9,000.
-Invasion ran until October 2018, ending after 17 of the planned 21 issues were published.
 Asked if the series would ever be finished at the 2019 New York Comic Con, Gillen replied "Avatar is just trying to get their ducks in a row, but I am committed to finishing the story when it is possible to do it.".
 However, as of no new issues have been released for years.